ArseniiDerkach/testdomain.dev/README.md

 testdomain

-there are some changes at db(about rtl bracket issue), updated db in the root
+All changes are in child theme, added rtl brackets solution without changes in DB(css only method)